-If children and adolescents are not sufficiently motivated to participate in behavioral therapy or do not respond adequately to it, an anxiolytic such as an SSRI may help (see see SSRIs for Treating Children 12 Yr).
+If children and adolescents are not sufficiently motivated to participate in behavioral therapy or do not respond adequately to it, an anxiolytic such as an SSRI may help (see Table 1: SSRIs for Treating Children 12 Yr).
 Treatment with an SSRI may reduce anxiety enough to facilitate children's participation in behavioral therapy.

 Separation Anxiety Disorder

 Separation anxiety disorder is a persistent, intense, and developmentally inappropriate fear of separation from a major attachment figure (usually the mother).
 Affected children desperately attempt to avoid such separations.
 When separation is forced, these children are distressfully preoccupied with reunification.
 Diagnosis is by history.
 Treatment is with behavioral therapy for the child and family and, for severe cases, SSRIs.

 Separation anxiety is a normal emotion in children between about age 8 mo and 24 mo (see Separation anxiety); it typically resolves as children develop a sense of object permanence and realize their parents will return.
 In some children, separation anxiety persists beyond this time or returns later; it may be severe enough to be considered a disorder.
 Separation anxiety disorder commonly occurs in younger children and is rare after puberty.

 Like social phobia, separation anxiety disorder often manifests as school (or preschool) refusal.